stakater/mto-docs/content/installation/kubernetes.md

 ### Enterprise License Configuration

-For the Enterprise version, you need to have a configmap `license` created in MTO's namespace `multi-tenant-operator`.
-You will get this configmap when purchasing the Enterprise version.
+For the Enterprise version, you need to have a ConfigMap `license` created in MTO's namespace `multi-tenant-operator`.
+You will get this ConfigMap when purchasing the Enterprise version.
 It would look like this:

 ```yaml
 apiVersion: v1